Skip to main content

 Your Right to Speak With a Lawyer After You Are Arrested: What You Need to Know.

-Calling your lawyerUnder section 10(b) of the Canadian Charter of Rights and Freedoms, everyone who has been arrested by the police on a criminal charge has the “right to retain and instruct counsel without delay and to be informed of that right”.
+Calling your Toronto criminal lawyerUnder section 10(b) of the Canadian Charter of Rights and Freedoms, everyone who has been arrested by the police on a criminal charge has the “right to retain and instruct counsel without delay and to be informed of that right”.
 Police have to tell you that you can speak to a lawyer – but do they have any other obligations?
 Do they have to help you contact a lawyer?
 Do they have to help you contact your lawyer?
 The answer is: yes. (more…)